ProemArchitects/ProemArchitects.github.io/practice/philosophy.md

 	PhD from Coimbra University

 Graduate School of Design-Harvard University Cambridge, US; Universidade de Lisboa, Faculdade de Arquitectura, Lisbon, Portugal; Politecnico di Milano, Milan Italy;
-He preformed in the role of project director and coordinator in large masterplan schemes for leasure and hospitality.
+Ricardo preformed in the role of project director and coordinator in large masterplan schemes for leisure and hospitality.
 On behalf of Promontorio and as Managing Partner for Kuwait, Ricardo was lead designer for the Fairmont Hotel in Theran, Taj Hotel in Mashhad, Campanile Hotel in Kuwait and AC Hotel in Porthmouth, NH, USA.
+In Addition Ricardo is the Lead Architect in all our local and international projects which include both residential and commercial projects in Kuwait, KSA and Portugal.

 ## Sarah Behbehani, BArch UM